multiformats/js-multiformats/README.md

 ## Implementations

-By default, no base encodings (other than base32 & base58btc), hash functions, or codec implementations are included exposed by `multiformats`, you need to import the ones you need yourself.
+By default, no base encodings (other than base32 & base58btc), hash functions, or codec implementations are exposed by `multiformats`, you need to import the ones you need yourself.

 ### Multibase codecs